-Your MINI is at home on all roads and surfaces.
-It combines an all-wheel drive system\ with the advantages of a normal passenger car.
+Your MINI with ALL4 drive is at home on any type of street or road.
+It combines an all-wheel drive system with the advantages of a normal passenger car.

 Do not drive on unpaved terrain, as otherwise the vehicle may be damaged. ◀